shinimol1983/opennms-tutorials-1/README.md

 All of these examples have been tried on [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on Windows 11.
 They should also work on Docker installed in linux  (e.g. Ubuntu 22 running in VirtualBox).

+---
+**NOTE**

+When running the examples in [docker directly on Windows System for Linux (WSL)](https://daniel.es/blog/how-to-install-docker-in-wsl-without-docker-desktop/) rather than on  [Docker Desktop](https://www.docker.com/products/docker-desktop/), some problems have been reported when using mibbrowser to snmp walk or send snmp traps to docker containers from the host PC.
+If this is the case, you can still generate traps or do snmp walks using the Netsnmp methods described in the tutorials.

+---

 The following software is also needed:

 [Git for windows](https://git-scm.com/download/win)